Mass Times at Duomo Milan

 Here are a few key points on what exactly that means for you:

 Throughout the year, the Duomo hosts solemn celebrations that mark the liturgical calendar and offer a deep immersion into the local tradition of the Ambrosian Rite.
-Attending one is a unique experience.

 The vast majority of Masses and services at the Duomo are held in Italian.